qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-oracle-cloud-infrastructure.md

 1. **Hybrid Cloud Activation**: Start by signing into your [Qdrant Cloud account](https://qdrant.to/cloud) and activate ‘Hybrid Cloud’.

-2. **Cluster Integration**: In the Hybrid Cloud section, add your OCI Kubernetes clusters as a private region.
+2. **Cluster Integration**: In the Hybrid Cloud section, add your OCI Kubernetes clusters as a Hybrid Cloud Environment.

 3. **Effortless Deployment**: Utilize the Qdrant Management Console to seamlessly create and manage your Qdrant clusters on OCI.